tondiamonds/ton-nft-deployer/README.md

-# Creating an NFT collection in the TON core network
+# Creating an NFT collection in the TON main network

 > ❤️ The instructions and tools were provided by the [TON Diamonds](https://ton.diamonds) - the first NFT project in TON.